zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/harvest-metadata-os/harvest-metadata-os.md

        * **Description:** Enter an optional description.
        * **Type:** Select **Resource Principal** from drop-down list.
        * **OCI Region:** Enter your own _region-identifier_ that you identified in **STEP 2** in this lab.
-       * **Compartment OCID:** Enter the compartment's OCID for your Oracle Object Storage resource.
+       * **Compartment:** Enter the compartment's OCID for your Oracle Object Storage resource.

        To find the compartment OCID for your Oracle Object Storage resource, open the **Navigation** menu and click **Identity & Security**.
 Under **Identity**, select **Compartments**.
 On the **Compartments** page, In the list of compartments, search for the **`training-dcat-compartment`**.
 In the row for the compartment, in the **OCID** column, hover over the OCID link and then click **Copy**.
 Next, paste that OCID to an editor or a file, so that you can retrieve it later in this lab.